 Nexon launches closed beta test for Azur Promilia

-Nexon has officially confirmed a closed beta test for its ambitious cross-platform RPG, Azur Promilia.
-The test will run from May 15th to 18th and will be the first large-scale testing phase of the project before its upcoming release.
-Windows PC and Android device owners will be able to participate, but not everyone will have access — the developers will select participants from among users who pre-registered.
+Nexon has officially confirmed a closed beta phase for its ambitious cross-platform RPG, Azur Promilia.
+The test will run from May 15th to 18th and marks the project’s first large-scale test ahead of launch.
+Windows PC and Android device owners will be able to join the server, but entry will not be guaranteed — the developers will hand out access key to selected users who pre-registered.

 The developers will publish the results of the participant selection on the project's official website.
-Pre-downloading of the client will begin on May 13th, allowing players to prepare in advance for the test and avoid wasting time on launch day.
+Pre-downloading of the client will begin on May 13th, giving testers enough time to install everything before the servers officially go live and avoiding day-one download queues.

 Additionally, a special web event will begin with the start of the test.
 Players will be asked to collect virtual stickers by completing various activities.
 Those who complete the collection will automatically be entered into a prize draw.
 Rewards include Google Play gift cards and other bonuses.